YoshiHK/Rhythm-Game-Assistant/Phase 6 - Hardening and Scaling/Cost & Capacity Management/README.md

-# Phase 6 — Cost & Capacity Management
+# Phase 6 — Cost & Capacity Management Layer

 This layer enforces **cost and capacity safety** as part of Phase 6 (Platform Hardening and Scale).